 Slip (or trip) and fall cases involve when one falls on another’s property.
 Some common conditions that can lead to a slip or trip and fall are:

-How to prove negligence in a premises liability case?
+How do I prove negligence in a premises liability case?

 An experienced premises liability attorney will aggressively investigate and obtain evidence to prove that the property/business owner was negligent.
 Examples of evidence include:

-What are the most common impediments to recovery in premises liability cases?
+What are the most common problems with premises liability cases?

 Insurance companies handle premises liability cases like any other type of claim.
 Their first instinct is to try to find a way to deny your claim.
 The two most common ways an insurance company will defend a premises liability claim include:

-- Placing you at fault.
-Maryland, District of Columbia and Virginia are “contributory negligence” jurisdictions.
+- Placing you at fault – Maryland, the District of Columbia, and Virginia are “contributory negligence” jurisdictions.
 This means that if you are even 1% responsible for your injury, you are completely barred from making a recovery.
 In a premises liability case, a popular defense is that the victim should have been paying attention to the dangerous condition, and their own carelessness contributed to the injury.

 The best way to avoid the insurance company from using these defenses is to consult with an experienced premises liability injury as soon as possible.
 Speaking to the insurance company, or giving a recorded statement, can be detrimental and even destroy your claim.
 If you believe that you have a premises liability claim, speak to an attorney before speaking with the insurance company.

-If I have been injured on someone’s property due to their negligence, what am I entitled to recover?
+What am I entitled to recover if I have been injured on someone’s property due to their negligence?

 If you have been injured on someone else’s property due to the negligence of the business or property owner, you may be entitled to compensation for the following things: